AmericasCommentaryPolitics

 For this study, I used a mixed-method approach that included an extensive text analysis of Army combat manuals, interviews with senior officers, and a detailed survey of over 400 soldiers’ fitness test scores.

-This allowed me to explore both the quantitative and qualitative dimensions of the ACFT’s impact, providing a comprehensive view of how fitness standards affect gender equality in the Army.
+This allowed me to explore both the quantitative and qualitative dimensions of the ACFT’s impact, revealing how the fitness standards may have been specifically engineered to undermine gender equality in the Army.

 My research seeks to answer whether the ACFT’s design truly aligns with the physical demands of modern combat and whether it helps or hinders the integration of women into combat arms roles.